Suryakumar-Selvakumar/Multilingual-Customer-Service-Chatbot/README.md

 ## Project Description

-This project aimed to develop a seamless multilingual single-turn customer service chatbot capable of accurately responding to inquiries in English, French, and Spanish.
+Today’s globalized business environments demand the provision of consistent and efficient customer service across multiple languages, and companies around the world are struggling to provide it reliably.
+The aim of this project is to develop an efficient & seamless Multilingual Single-turn Customer Service Chatbot capable of accurately responding to customer inquiries in multiple languages, namely, English, French, and Spanish.

-The chatbot was built by fine-tuning the **mBART-large-50** model (which is designed to handle multiple languages within a single framework) on a **Multilingual Customer Support Training Dataset** which includes customer service interactions in the aforementioned three languages.

-This multilingual dataset was obtained by using **MarianMT models - _opus-mt-en-fr & opus-mt-en-es_** to translate **Bitext Customer Support LLM Chatbot Training Dataset** (which contains only English interactions) into French and Spanish.

-_Note: More info may be added upon completion of Project Report works._
+The Multilingual Customer Support dataset required to train the chatbot was created by using MarianMT models – opus-mt-en-fr & opus-mt-en-es and translating Bitext Customer Support LLM Chatbot Training Dataset containing English interactions, into French and Spanish.
+This dataset was then used to fine-tune the mBART-large-50 model to respond to customer service queries in the aforementioned three languages.
+A web interface was built with Gradio, to allow interaction with the chatbot, which is fast and capable of handling customer queries and providing high-quality formatted responses in multiple languages within the same chat interaction.

+_For a comprehensive report of the Project, please refer to the [MS Course Project Report](./Report/Suryakumar%20Selvakumar%20-%20MS%20Course%20Project%20Report.pdf)_

 ## Sample Output